pinco227/D-man/TEST.md

 - [Further Testing](#further-testing)
 ## Encountered Issues
 - ### Issues found during the building process:
-    Through the proccess of building this app, testing was made at every step there were many encountered issues and bugs along the way.
+    Through the proccess of building this app, testing was made at every step and there were many encountered issues and bugs along the way.
 Any issues that were quickly fixed were not worth mentioning.
 Therefore these are the issues that has persisted and were a bit more time consuming to fix:
     > - Dynamic content navigation working properly while user lands on index.html but it doesn't work if user access website by passing different page url's on the address bar or if user refreshes the page.
     > - :heavy_check_mark: **FIXED**: As this project is deployed to GitHub Pages (which doesn not accept server configuration), the only way to fix this issue was to make a redirect using custom error pages (404.html) as described by **Rafael Pedicini** on **[this repo](https://github.com/rafrex/spa-github-pages)**.